CivicActions/ssp-toolkit/docs/ssp.md

 ### MA-5: Maintenance Personnel

-> The organization:
->   a.
-Establishes a process for maintenance personnel authorization and maintains
-> a list of authorized maintenance organizations or personnel;
->   b.
-Ensures that non-escorted personnel performing maintenance on the information
-> system have required access authorizations; and
->   c.
-Designates organizational personnel with required access authorizations
-> and technical competence to supervise the maintenance activities of personnel who do not possess the required access authorizations.

 ##### AWS

 The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: maintenance personnel.